ZDelson/GenAIExperiment_AGILECLASS/README.md

 Briefly describe what the code is supposed to do.

-The code is supposed to complete web scraping on the front end from YMCA sites in the chicagoland area ands input those into a .csv file
+The code is supposed to complete web scraping on the front end.
+This is done from YMCA sites in the chicagoland area, ands input the specified extracted values into a .csv file

 Does the code work?
 If not, what's broken.